multiversx/mx-presentations-sfbw-2019/README.md

 Some of the following commands will request root access using `sudo`.
 Make sure your user belongs to the `wheel` group before running them (to see the groups you currently belong, run `groups` in a terminal).

-Open a terminal and run these commands, one by one:
+In the open terminal application run these commands, one by one:
 ```
 sudo apt-get install git wget curl -y
 git clone https://github.com/ElrondNetwork/elrond-go-scripts --single-branch --branch sf2019
 cd elrond-go-scripts/ubuntu-amd64/
 ./install.sh
 ```
 After launching the last command, follow the on-screen instructions.
 * When prompted for a name for your Node, provide any memorable name you like.
 * When prompted with `Options for starting your Elrond Node`, choose `front` to have the Elrond Node started using its informative real-time Terminal UI.

 ### Installing on MacOS:

 Some of the following commands will request root access using `sudo`.
 You will also need `brew` before running the following commands.
 If you don't have `brew` on your system, see its [official website](https://brew.sh/).

+In the open terminal application run these commands, one by one:

 ```
 brew install git wget curl